Combinatorics and Algorithms

 Thus, the file system in a computer, a data structure, the encoding of a DNA strand, a computer network, are combinatorial objects: trees, tables, words, graphs.

 The Combinatorics and Algorithms team seeks to understand, describe, and sometimes define these structures.
 It also contributes to inventing, analyzing and optimizing the algorithms working on these objects.
 Among its specialties, there is the enumeration of structures, the study of graphs and distributed algorithms.

 - Enumerative and algebraic combinatorics

-- Keywords: enumeration, random generation, generating functions, bijections, maps, groups, symmetric and quasi-symmetric functions.
+- Keywords: enumeration, random and exhaustive generation, generating functions, bijections, maps, trees, sandpile model, random structures.

-- Keywords: Routing in networks, compact data structures, Hamiltonism, colouring, transmision index.
+- Keywords: routing in networks, compact data structures, Hamiltonicity, colouring, transmission index.

 - Distributed Algorithms